pgiuli/class-cost/README.md

 # class-cost
-A real-time counter for how much a class will cost
+A real-time counter for how much a class will cost.